 The solar charging system installed in your coach has a maximum input rating of 510 Watts.
 Every solar panel connected to the system needs to be accounted for, this includes all roof mounted panels and the ground level single solar port.

-Solar Charge Controller (Located near monitor panel or in an exterior compartment, depending on model)
+Solar Charge Controller (Located near monitor panel)

 3-Port Solar Cap